 - Under Controlled folder access, select Protected folders.

-- Select Add a protected folder and follow the prompts to add folders.
+- Select Add a protected folder and follow the instructions to add folders.

 If you see an App is blocked message when you try to use a familiar app, you can simply unblock the app.
-If this message displays:
+Here's how:

 - Write down or take note of the path of the blocked app.